See how God has transformed Levi's life through YFC in Spokane's "West Central" neighborhood.More

 How can I connect today's story, God's Story scripture, and my story to others?

-What does today's God's Story scripture teach us about being plugged in?
+What does today's God's Story scripture teach us about HEROES?

 How can I connect today's God's Story scripture to My Life?